yoyosan/css-for-be-devs/readme.md

 The css property `flex: 1, 2, 3, etc.` will allow the component to take twice, 3 times as much space than the others.

+## Episode 3: Workshop - Card Design

+Like episode 1 but with more tinkering.

+When you set `flex-direction: column` the axis for `align-items: center` reverses.